 - 16. Review the current zoning designations within the Nationally Registered Historic District area of the Township in order to develop a separate zoning ordinance for said district. - 17.
-Review the PUD and Route 66 zoning designation along Jumping Brook Road. - 18.
+Review and evaluate the PUD Zoning District, which maintains frontage along Jumping Brook Road and Route 66 in the western portion of the Township, as well as the adjacent C-1 Zoning District to the west, for potential rezoning so as to permit more appropriate use(s), in consideration of the variety of existing land uses, which comprise these collective areas. - 18.
 Encourage the continued preservation and/or conservation of the Township's natural resources. - 19.
 Establish a Cemetery Zone within the Township. - 20.
 Evaluate the potential development and/or redevelopment opportunities for the High Pointe Route 18 Redevelopment Area within the Township - 21.
 Continue to coordinate with the State in an effort to widen Route 66. - 22.
 Evaluate the Light Industrial Zoning throughout the Township. - 23.
+Evaluate the Light Industrial Zoning District along Memorial Drive.
+This District contains a mix of industrial and single-family residential land uses, interspersed with commercial and vacant parcels.
+The parcels immediately adjacent to Atkins Avenue between 5th and 8th Avenue, which border the southwestern portion of the Zoning District, appear to be predominantly industrial in terms of existing land uses.
+The alignment of the overall District boundaries should be evaluated with particular emphasis placed on evaluating immediately adjacent industrial parcels along Atkins Avenue for inclusion in the District and potentially realigning other portions of the District boundary to omit incompatible land uses to the north.

-Review front yard setback requirements for properties fronting on Route 35 and the potential for rear parking, shared parking while providing adequate buffering to surrounding neighborhoods. - 24.
-Evaluate the potential for the establishment of conditional use standards for certain commercial uses including but not limited to, automobile dealerships, fast food restaurants and check cashing. - 25.
-Evaluate the potential to increase the commercial and recreational opportunities along the Riverfront Areas within the Township. - 26.
-Maintain the façade program and encourage the development of architectural standards along strategic commercial corridors within the Township.
+- 24. Review front yard setback requirements for properties fronting on Route 35 and the potential for rear parking, shared parking while providing adequate buffering to surrounding neighborhoods. - 25.
+Evaluate the potential for the establishment of conditional use standards for certain commercial uses including but not limited to, automobile dealerships, fast food restaurants and check cashing. - 26.
+Evaluate the potential to increase the commercial and recreational opportunities along the Riverfront Areas within the Township. - 27.
+Maintain the façade program and encourage the development of architectural standards along strategic commercial corridors within the Township. - 28.
+Work to reduce sign pollution along strategic commercial corridors. - 29.
+Promote and advance the integration of green technologies into the Township's Land Use planning and building construction process. - 30.
+Promote an attractive visual environment in Neptune Township through appropriate standards within the land development ordinances. - 31.
+Encourage the establishment of linkages and access with Neptune's open spaces and Shark River Park. - 32.
+Evaluate potential locations to allow for mixed use development within the Township.

-- 27. Work to reduce sign pollution along strategic commercial corridors. - 28.
-Promote and advance the integration of green technologies into the Township's Land Use planning and building construction process. - 29.
-Promote an attractive visual environment in Neptune Township through appropriate standards within the land development ordinances. - 30.
-Encourage the establishment of linkages and access with Neptune's open spaces and Shark River Park. - 31.
-Evaluate potential locations to allow for mixed use development within the Township. - 32.
-Evaluate the existing density requirements within the current zoning standards. - 33.
-Encourage the redevelopment of the North Channel area of the Township. - 34.
+- 33. Evaluate the existing density requirements within the current zoning standards. - 34.
+Encourage the redevelopment of the North Channel area of the Township. - 35.
 Evaluate the appropriateness for the development of convenience stores with gas throughout the Township.